Vanilla-IceCream/pbkdf2-passworder/README.md

 # pbkdf2-passworder

-Password hashing and verification with PBKDF2.
+Password hashing and verification with PBKDF2 using the recommended configuration by NIST.

 ## Installation